srjouppi/michigan-air-polluters-dataset-map/README.md

 `source-list-pdf-to-csv.ipynb`

-The MDEQ's master list of sources and their location information was saved in PDF format.
+The EGLE's master list of sources and their location information was saved in PDF format.
 I used the PDF parser Camelot to create a dataframe of the 72-page table of nearly 6,000 sources of air pollution.

 #### 2. Data Cleaning -- Pandas